mansourka06/ansible-apache-webapp/README.md

 ```
 vagrant destroy
 ```
+### Using Github Action CICD

+**### Setting up github and github actions**
+- Let’s add a Github Actions workflow in our project directory.
+Create a directory named .github and inside that directory create another directory named workflows.
+All our workflow files will be stored inside this directory.
+Create a file named [cicd.yml](.github/workflows/cicd.yml) which will make the complete path as`.github/workflows/cicd.yml`, inside we add the [code pipeline](.github/workflows/cicd.yml).

+- Now, whenever I push to deploy branch, a new build will be triggered which will build and push the image to docker hub.
+The workflow is pretty simple and you may also extend it with running tests or performing other actions as per your requirements.

+- Our workflow is now ready.
+Let’s test it by pushing something to the deploy branch.
+If you are using some other branch, push to the associated branch accordingly.

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to improve this project, please open an issue or submit a pull request.